Kayla Tausche: Comparison

 Tausche's rise at CNBC has been compared to Erin Burnett, an anchor at CNN who once served as a popular host of two CNBC shows.

 Personal life

 Tausche married Jeffrey Jacob Izant on April 11, 2015, at the Cathedral of Christ the King in Atlanta.
-Izant works in the law.
+Izant works as a lawyer.
+She and Izant have three children.

-Tausche runs, and has run marathons.

-Tausche sits on the alumni board of the University of North Carolina at Chapel Hill School of Journalism and Mass Communication.
+Tausche has run marathons.
+She sits on the alumni board of the University of North Carolina at Chapel Hill School of Journalism and Mass Communication.